RAF Andover: Legacy

+Two of RAF Andover's former gate guardians have been preserved.
+The Potteries Museum & Art Gallery in Hanley, Staffordshire preserves RAF Andover's former gate guardian in 1952 and 1963 to 1967, a Supermarine Spitfire LF Mk.
+XVIE with the serial number RW388.
+The RAF Museum preserves RAF Andover's former 1957 to 1962 gate guardian, a Supermarine Spitfire PR Mk.
+XIX with the serial number PM651.

+Two Luftwaffe aircraft captured in 1945 were displayed at RAF Andover and are now preserved in the Royal Air Force Museum Midlands.
+A Messerschmitt Bf 110 G-4 night fighter was displayed at RAF Andover from 1949 to 1957, and a Junkers Ju 87 G-2, was displayed at RAF Andover in 1954.

 Redevelopment

 When the A303 trunk road was straightened to bypass Weyhill to the south, its new route crossed the northern perimeter of the former airfield.
 In 2013 a solar farm was completed on the remainder of the site, south of the A303.

 In 2007, the site of Andover Airfield became the focus of local controversy when developers submitted a planning proposal to build a large distribution centre for the Tesco supermarket company.
 According to the proposal, the main building would have been more than 85,000 sq metres (21 acres), which would make it one of the biggest buildings in Europe.
 Approval was granted in 2008 but the developer failed to reach agreement with Tesco; a regional distribution centre for the Co-op Group was built instead, and the rest of the site became a business park.

 To mark the closure of the airfield for the redevelopment a sculpture by Chris Brammall, entitled Flight and Navigation, was unveiled on 6 October 2014.
 It features aircraft that flew from the airfield, and was unveiled with the last RAF flag to fly from the airfield when it was an RAF station.
 The flag had been kept by local Councillor Ian Carr, who was a navigator with No. 21 Squadron RAF flying de Havilland Devons from the airfield.